Bankruptcy Court for the Western District of Michigan Adopts New Local Rules

 The local rules for the Bankruptcy Court for the Western District of Michigan have been amended, effective August 1, 2012.
 The new rules can be found here in their entirety.

 A redline version of the rules, showing the amendments, can be found here.
+(We have identified that the following link is no longer active, and it has been removed)

 Among other changes, practitioners should review the following amendments: